Joan of Arc (1948 film): Box office

-According to RKO records, the film earned $2,525,000 in theater rentals from the United States and Canada and $3,500,000 elsewhere.
-However, because of high cost it recorded a loss of $2,480,436.
+According to RKO records, Joan of Arc earned $2,525,000 in theater rentals from the United States and Canada and $3,500,000 elsewhere.
+However, because of its expensive production costs, it recorded a loss of $2,480,436.
+In his biography of Bergman, Donald Spoto wrote "the critics' denunciations notwithstanding, the film earned back its investment with a sturdy profit".